Things to See and Do in Corfe Castle

 There are a number of interesting shops, art galleries and a gift shops to browse or purchase a souvenir of your visit.
 And don’t miss the tiny village museum beneath what is thought to be the smallest town hall in England!

 Corfe Common is found just on the edge of the village with the Purbeck Way walking route passing through it to reach Chapman's Pool and the South West Coast Path.
-Alternatively follow the Purbeck Way towards Wareham or Swanage (with views over the Castle and village from up on the Purbeck Ridge).
+Alternatively, follow the Purbeck Way towards Wareham or Swanage (with views over the Castle and village from up on the Purbeck Ridge).

 Why not join a guided walk around the village and out into the countryside or down to the world famous Jurassic Coast?
 There are some amazing views of the village, castle and surrounding area to be seen.

-Cycle to the sea
+Cycle to the sea from Corfe Castle

-You could also cycle one way and get a Swanage Railway train back to Norden station to drop off the bikes.
+You could also cycle one-way and get a Swanage Railway train back to Norden Station to drop off the bikes.
 It's not cheating, we promise!

 You can walk to the Blue Pool from the village along the Purbeck Way walking route - its just 3 miles (about 1 hour) each way.

-Something to eat
+Somewhere to eat

 Looking for somewhere to stop for breakfast, lunch or dinner?
 There are lots of choices in Corfe Castle village or a few minutes drive away.